-In addition to Lambeth's CQC-registered services, there is also a diverse and varied inborough non-registered market, which includes social prescribing, befriending, carers support and advocacy.
+In addition to Lambeth's CQC-registered services, there is also a diverse and varied in-borough non-registered market, which includes social prescribing, befriending, carers support and advocacy.
+We'll continue working collaboratively with providers to support good outcomes, including responding to learning from CQC inspections.

 Lambeth also has good connections with providers and services registered outside of the borough who form part of the sub-regional care market.
 The provision of services outside of the borough supports flexibility and choice for Lambeth clients and for certain community services - particularly home care - providers from outside of Lambeth may support Lambeth clients within the borough in their local area or at home.
 In borough CQC registered ASC market by CQC rating November 2023 snapshot